Wet Sanding Master Class by Jason Killmer – The Phantom Polisher

 Checkered Past 1940 Ford Coupe Pirelli Great 8 Finalist & Ridler Award Winner: 2013

-► ► In addition to instruction, Jason also designs and handcrafts custom sanding blocks for all color sanding needs.
+Jason also designs and handcrafts custom sanding blocks for all color sanding needs.
 Sanding blocks are the basis for all wet sanding work, since they help the paper to fully engage the surface no matter the curvature of shape of the panel.
 That being said, Jason’s unofficial hobby of ALWAYS finding & making sanding blocks out of off the wall materials has turned into an industry leading product line.
 JK Sanding Blocks are offered in a few sets of standardized sizes which cover the majority of typical sanding needs.
-However, Jason also custom designs blocks for all needs.
-Chances are, whatever the space, no matter how big or small, Jason has sanded it and can design a block to most effectively tackle that space.
-So feel free to contact him for that perfect block that will make you wet sanding project simpler!
+However, Jason designs custom blocks for all needs.
+Chances are, whatever the space, no matter how big or small, Jason has sanded it and can design a block to effectively tackle that space!

 © Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 2014